meharvansingh/RoomBooker/README.md

 # RoomBooker

+Work in Progress currently...

-Program that books study rooms at UW's Odegaard, Engineering, and Suzallo and Allen Libraries
+Program that books study rooms at UW's Odegaard, Engineering, and Suzallo and Allen Libraries automatically using my schedule as reference!